Interstate Child Custody

 Florida courts will enforce custody and visitation orders from an out-of-state court with jurisdiction, and vice versa.
 In rare instances, a Florida court may enter a temporary emergency order without jurisdiction if a child in Florida has been abandoned or is threatened with mistreatment or abuse.Contact a Lawyer in West Palm Beach About Your Parental Rights

 An attorney can provide guidance regarding interstate child custody issues and other complex family law matters.
 Jessica Mishali has significant experience representing parents in an interstate custody or visitation disputes, as well as child support and other types of family law matters.
 We can assist residents of Broward, Palm Beach, and Martin Counties, including West Palm Beach, Indiantown, Royal Palm Beach, Hobe Sound, Hollywood, Hallandale Beach, Fort Lauderdale, Boca Raton, Boynton Beach, Delray Beach, Jensen Beach, Pompano Beach, Stuart, Davie, Coral Springs, Palm City, Jupiter, Plantation, Wellington, and Pembroke Pines.
-Arrange a free consultation with a skilled divorce lawyer by calling our office at (561) 833-2772 or contacting us online.
+Arrange a consultation with a skilled divorce lawyer by calling our office at (561) 833-2772 or contacting us online.